-ORGANIZED MATTER-THE VEGETABLE KINGDOM.
+ORGANIZED MATTER-THE VEGETABLE KINGDOM

-1. Organized matter is alive, has a cellular structure, grows by assimilation, reproduces itself, and ferments and decays.

-2. Organized matter is formed out of inorganic matter, and is divided into two great divisions, called the animal and vegetable kingdoms.

-3. But as inorganic matter is not alive, but dead, it cannot, therefore, of itself produce living matter; spontaneous generation is therefore impossible, hence organized matter or the vegetable kingdom is an evidence of a divine Creator.
+- 1. After God had created the inorganic substances now composing our earth, he then formed living matter out of this non-living matter; living matter divided into two great divisions called the vegetable (Gen. 1:11, 12) and animal kingdoms.
+Gen. 1:20-27.
+Living matter has a cellular structure, grows by assimilation, reproduces itself, and ferments and decays.
+Notice the difference between dead and living matter.
+See lesson 1, par.
+2. - 2.
+But since inorganic matter is dead it can not therefore organize itself into life; spontaneous generation is therefore an utter impossibility.
+Living matter which is formed out of dead matter, therefore proves the existence of a divine Creator.
 Rom.
-1:19, 20.

-4. "But it is now known that animal and vegetable substances obey the same laws of affinity as mineral matter, and the recent progress of chemistry has given us great reason to believe that we may be able one day to prepare all the materials of which plants and animals build their cells.
+1:19, 20. - 3.
+The science of chemistry has demonstrated again and again that there is no known law by which man can organize non-living matter into life.
+Professor Seubert of Tubwgen, says: "Chemistry has produced thousands of organic substances, it is true, but not one bearing in it the breath of life; the life force is still a mystery."
+Science and Christianity by Professor Bettex, p.
+196. - 4.
+"But it is now known that animal and vegetable substances obey the same laws of affinity as mineral matter, and the recent progress of chemistry has given us great reason to believe that we may be able one day to prepare all the materials of which plants and animals build their cells.
 Here, however, chemistry stops and creation begins.
 The great Architect of nature alone can fashion this dead material into living forms."
-Religion and Chemistry, page 222.

-5. "The present standpoint (of science) is this: Science knows no example of living beings which have come into existence out of non-living matter; that is, without parents.
-Science has not disproved the first words of the Bible: 'In the beginning God created the heaven and the earth.'"
+Religion and Chemistry, p.
+222. - 5.
+"The present standpoint (of science) is this: Science knows no example of living beings which have come into existence out of non-living matter; that is, without parents.
+Science has not disproved the first words of the Bible: In the beginning God created the heaven and the earth."
 Prof. Eug.
-Warming, of the University of Copenhagen, Denmark, in a lecture on "Evolution in Our Time," Dansk Tidskrift, VII, December, 1904.
+Warming, of the University of Copenhagen, Denmark, in a lecture on Evolution in Our Time, Dansk Tidskrift, VII, December, 1904.

-6. "From the beginning to the end of the inquiry there is not, as you have seen, a shadow of evidence in favor of the doctrine of spontaneous generation.
+- 6. "From the beginning to the end of the inquiry there is not as you have seen, a shadow of evidence in favor of the doctrine of spontaneous generation.
 There is, on the contrary, overwhelming evidence against it."
-Prof. Tyndal, quoted by Robert Patterson, in his Errors of Evolution, page 184.

-7. "Liebig, Pasteur and Tyndal have, by oft-repeated and careful experiments, banished the theory of spontaneous generation from science."
-Professor Bettex, Science and Christianity, Burlington, Iowa, 1901, page 272.
+Prof. Tyndal, quoted by Robert Patterson in his Errors of Evolution, p.
+184. - 7.
+"Liebig, Pasteur and Tyndal have, by oft-repeated and careful experiments, banished the theory of spontaneous generation from science."
+Professor Bettex, Science and Christianity, Burlington, Iowa, 1901, p.
+272. - 8.
+Both Bible and true Science agree in teaching that organized or living matter proves the existence of a being who formed life out of non-living matter.
+Rom.
+1:19, 20. - 9.
+The existence of the vegetable world, with its myriads of varieties and forms, is therefore another indisputable evidence of an infinite Creator whom we call God.